 People seem to be more accustomed to the search bar found in other popular apps such as Facebook, Swarm and others.
 In those said apps, the search bar can be accessed directly through the Toolbar, meaning that the user can start a search right from the main screen.

-As the search logic was already there in the app, I had the luxury of time to experiment with the animations APIs of the platform and add some liveness into my app.
+As the search logic was already there in the app, I had the luxury of time to experiment with the animation APIs of the platform and add some liveness into my app.

 The idea was to create a transition that links two screens together; the home screen of the app where the Search bar can be found and the Search screen where the search magic happens.